Civcraft/EasyHelpOP/README.md

 Check out the example configuration in `/src/resources/config.yml` for more details.

 Set `debug:` to true if you want extra console information on what EasyHelpOP is doing.

+Set `reservationTimeout:` to the number of milliseconds to "reserve" a question when a helper begins answering it.
+This is to prevent helpers trying to answer the same question and resulting in player confusion.

 The full set of `msg.*` configuration options are as follows: